yansircc/livecanvas-builder/README.md

 ## 🌟 Overview

-Canvas Builder is a powerful tool that leverages OpenRouter AI to generate Bootstrap 4 compatible HTML code for LiveCanvas.
+LiveCanvas Builder is a powerful tool that leverages OpenRouter AI to generate Bootstrap 5 compatible HTML code for LiveCanvas.
 With a simple prompt, you can create beautiful, responsive web components ready to use in your LiveCanvas projects.

 ## ✨ Features

-- **AI-Powered HTML Generation**: Uses OpenRouter AI to create Bootstrap 4 compatible HTML
+- **AI-Powered HTML Generation**: Uses OpenRouter AI to create Bootstrap 5 compatible HTML
 - **SVG Icon Integration**: Automatically converts Lucide icons to inline SVG
 - **Animation Support**: Built-in AOS (Animate On Scroll) integration
 - **Version Management**: Track and switch between different generated code versions